hostedposted/pokedex.website/README.md

  Please thank
  [PokeApi](https://pokeapi.co/) for the amazing data!

- [Pokemon-API](https://purukitto.github.io/pokemon-api/) for the description info.
+ [Pokemon-API](https://purukitto.github.io/pokemon-api/) for some info not on pokeapi.